dattatrayam/react-redux-user-login/README.md

 ## UI Components
-1. LoginPage - User enter correct username and password to access other resources of application
+1. LoginPage - User have to enter username and password to access other resources of application
 2. SearchPage - It is private page, user can access this page only after successful login.